-Figure 7.1a Total number of scheduled historic monuments, 2001/02 - 2021/22
+Figure 7.1a Total number of scheduled historic monuments, 2001/02 - 2022/23

-Scheduled historic monuments comprise a selection of the most important, or most rare and vulnerable, of our archaeological sites.
-They include a range of site types, such as megalithic tombs, prehistoric and early Christian ritual and settlement earthworks, church and castle ruins and features of industrial, defence or maritime heritage importance.
-These sites are generally in private ownership and the purpose of scheduling is to provide statutory protection to them and to improve or stabilise their condition through advice and guidance.
+Scheduled historic monuments comprise a selection of the most important of our archaeological sites.
+They include a range of site types, such as megalithic tombs, prehistoric and early Christian ritual and settlement earthworks, to church and castle ruins and features of industrial, defence or maritime heritage importance.
+These sites are generally in private ownership and the purpose of scheduling is to give recognition to their significance through statutory designation and to work to improve or stabilise their condition through advice and guidance.
 Monuments are monitored for condition and risk by field monument wardens.
 From April 2015, a risk-based inspection regime has been employed ensuring that the most vulnerable monuments receive increased inspections aimed toward improving their condition.

-There were 7 monuments newly scheduled during 2021/22.
+There were 16 monuments newly scheduled during 2022/23.
 The recorded numbers of scheduled monuments have increased since 2001/02 reflecting ongoing survey, designation, and assessment.
-The figures provide an indication of this aspect of the rich cultural and built heritage of Northern Ireland, an increasingly important source of "soft power" and an important contributor to the Northern Ireland economy, through attracting tourism and filming.
-Overall, there has been a 33 per cent increase in the number of scheduled monuments rising from 1,513 in 2001/02 to 2,019 in 2021/22.
+The figures provide an indication of this aspect of the rich cultural and built heritage of Northern Ireland, an increasingly important source of "soft power" and an important contributor to the Northern Ireland economy, through attracting tourism and filming, and contributing to health and wellbeing.
+Overall, there has been a 35 per cent increase in the number of scheduled monuments rising from 1,513 in 2001/02 to 2,035 in 2022/23.

-The trend is a general increase as new sites are selected for scheduling each year, against criteria established in policy (historic) and to better reflect and protect the array of cultural heritage across Northern Ireland.
+The trend is a general increase as new sites are selected for scheduling each year, against criteria established in policy (Criteria for the Scheduling of Historic Monuments and the Listing of Buildings of Special Architectural or Historic Interest, with associated procedures | Department for Communities (communities-ni.gov.uk)) and to better reflect and protect the array of cultural heritage across Northern Ireland.
 Amendments to existing entries in the schedule are also occasionally made on the basis of new evidence.
 Scheduled monuments are managed by their owners under Historic Environment Division guidance.

-Figure 7.1b Number of scheduled monument consent applications received, 2001/02 - 2021/22
+Figure 7.1b Number of scheduled monument consent applications received, 2001/02 - 2022/23

 Scheduled Monument Consent must be sought and granted for proposed works which may alter or disturb the fabric of a Scheduled historic monument, its ground surface or setting.
 Many Scheduled historic monuments are located in rural areas and these owners tend to come from within the agricultural sector.
 Prior to 2004/05, applications for Consent ran at numbers below 30 per year.
 From 2006/07 to 2017/18, applications ranged from 45 to 70.
 Application numbers increased in 2018/19 and reached 97 in 2019/20, the highest number presented in the time series above.
-The number of applications for Consent in 2021/22 was 85.
+The number of applications for Consent in 2022/23 was 89.
 An increase in government and local council projects, such as trails and site infrastructure, to aid well-being and tourism activities, is one reason for the increase in numbers in recent years.